-- Consider who should conduct the interview.
+- Consider carefully who should lead the interview.

 - Ask open-ended questions first.

 - Allow time.

-- Utilize breaks.
+- Use breaks.

 - Remain calm and professional.

 - If you ask a bad question, simply apologize, restate, correct, etc.

+- Allow for flexibility.

 QUESTIONING MODEL

 Using a case study, the presenters will model questioning techniques for challenging witnesses.